 For example, prior to the Consumer Credit Act, if you bought an expensive refrigerator using credit, and it then stopped working shortly after, you would still be expected to repay the credit supplier.
 The store might not be willing to replace the product since they would not want your unusable fridge.
 Even if you could get them to replace the product, that might take many months, during which time you would be fridgeless, but still liable for credit repayments.

-This protection afforded to UK credit card holders is amongst the most powerful consumer protections in the world.
+This protection afforded to UK credit card holders is amongst the most powerful consumer protections in the world and is a valuable asset of these credit cards.

 If you lose your purse or wallet with money in it, there’s a good chance you’ll never see your money again.
 However, if you lose your credit card and somebody else uses it, you’ll likely get all of your money back.